 Remember that for any new medical plan, timely enrollment is important.
 If you miss an enrollment deadline, you may be declined coverage and have to wait for a future open enrollment period to enroll.

-This overview is intended as a guide.
+This overview is intended only as a guide.
 Always check with your employer to determine when your group health plan eligibility begins and ends.
 Contact your spouse’s employer, the Health Insurance Marketplace or Medicare for detailed medical plan enrollment and benefits information.